Bellfalasch/frontend-forum/slides-a11y-forum.md

 ### What is best practice on long dynamic forms: should answered questions always be visible?

-Yes - questions must be visible so that you alswyas have possibility to go back and edit.
-In a multistep form must be possible to go back in the form.
+Yes - questions must be visible so that you always have possibility to go back and edit.
+In a multistep form it must be possible to go back in the form.
 It should be possible to change answers.

 Front-end tip: Wrapping all fields in an `aria-live="polite"` would announce any new elements (fields) added to that area.
+It doesn't help to add this attribute to a field that is injected/added to the DOM.

 ---
 transition: slide-left